JetBrains/guide/site/webstorm/tips/soft-wraps/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Enable soft wraps for the file types that tend to have lots of long lines (*Preferences/Settings | Editor | General > Soft-wrap files*).
 With the soft wrapping on, the IDE will display those lines wrapped in the editor without adding line breaks.
----